acadTags/Tag-Relation-Learning/README.md

 # tag-relation-learning

-This program contains the source code and materials for the paper titled "Knowledge Base Enrichment by Relation Learning from Social Tagging Data", submitted to _Information Sciences_.
+This program contains the source code and materials for the paper titled "Knowledge Base Enrichment by Relation Learning from Social Tagging Data", accepted to _Information Sciences_.
 Feature set files and Knowledge Base files, over the size limit of GitHub, can be downloaded from [OneDrive](https://1drv.ms/u/s!AlvsB_ZEXPkijpsP_SYP_V96HdmAMA) or [Baidu Drive](https://pan.baidu.com/s/1Gj1nHV5GKAWQru46lmcJXw)```password:pqhn```.

-Preprint will be available soon.
+Article in Press is available at https://www.sciencedirect.com/science/article/pii/S0020025520303017.

 # Requirements
 * [MALLET](http://mallet.cs.umass.edu/index.php) for Data Representation with Topic Modelling